blackpuppy/docs/en/development/configuration.rst

 formatting functions there in order to use them in your controllers.

 Resist the urge.
-You’ll be glad you did later on down the line.
+You'll be glad you did later on down the line.

 You might also consider placing things in the :php:class:`AppController` class.
 This class is a parent class to all of the controllers in your